ministryofjustice/security-guidance/docs/visitor-access-policy.md

 -   Be mindful of any sensitive conversations that might be subject to unauthorised overhearing.
 Staff **SHOULD** hold such conversations away from any visitors.

--   Visitors **SHOULD NOT** have access to any sensitive or high profile areas of the business, unless specifically authorised.
+-   Ensure that visitors do not have access to any sensitive or high profile areas of the business, unless specifically authorised.
 Where such access is authorised, staff working in these areas **SHOULD** apply more stringent controls to avoid disclosure of any information.

 -   Be aware that noncompliance with hosting duties is regarded as a breach of security.